Colleton County Fire-Rescue

 Tender -

-The primary purpose of the tanker is to supply water to the Engine.
+The primary purpose of the tender is to supply water to the Engine.
 This is accomplished in two ways.
-The tanker can pump water to the Engine through large fire hoses directly from its fire pump or a Water Shuttle operation can be performed.
+The tender can pump water to the Engine through large fire hoses directly from its fire pump or a Water Shuttle operation can be performed.
 For most residential house fires, the pumping method is used.
 For any sustained operations, where large quantities of water will be needed, the water shuttle method must be performed.

 Water Shuttle Operation -

 When large volumes of water are needed, a Fire Department Officer may make the decision to set up a Water Shuttle Operation.
-As the name implies, several tankers shuttle water to a fire scene.
+As the name implies, several tenders shuttle water to a fire scene.
 It is an actual operation and requires several units and manpower separate from the firefighting effort.
-In Colleton County , four tankers are automatically dispatched to every structure fire.
+In Colleton County , four tenders are automatically dispatched to every structure fire.
 This insures enough water is responding to the scene to extinguish the fire.
 If the Incident Commander determines more than 13,000 gallons is needed, then he/she will instruct units to set up a water shuttle operation.
 This requires a second Engine to respond to a pre-determined water point, such as a pond or river.
 This second Engine uses its large suction hoses and drafts (sucks) water out of the pond or river.
 This works similar to drinking water from a straw.
-The water is pumped through large fire hoses to fill the Tanker’s large water tank.
-It takes about 3-1/2 minutes to pump 3000 gallons into the tanker.
+The water is pumped through large fire hoses to fill the Tender’s large water tank.
+It takes about 3-1/2 minutes to pump 3000 gallons into the tender.

 Rescue / Service Truck / Squads -